brandur/sorg/content/drafts/interfaces.md

 In 2007, after releasing the iPhone, Steve Jobs told developers that they could all write apps for the iPhone _today_, as long as they did it in HTML5.
-Within a year, he'd reversed his position after realizing how many compromises were involved in the web experience.
+To his credit though, he reversed his position inside a year after realizing how compromised the web experience was compared to native options.

 In 2012, Mark Zuckerberg ignited JavaScript developers everywhere after announcing that Facebook's biggest mobile